disco-lang/disco/docs/reference/unbound-tyvar.rst

 Unknown type variable
 =====================

-This error always refers to a :doc:`type definition <tydef>`, which uses a type variable that was not a parameter of the type being defined.
+This error always refers to a :doc:`type definition <typedef>`, which uses a type variable that was not a parameter of the type being defined.
 For example: